I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 - [ ] learning cloud and container technologies.
 (Maybe this is material for the Blueprint?)

 ## 5. Conclusions and next steps

+Containarizing and packaging existing monolithic applications have some particular challenges.
+The ability to handle scaleability (pets vs. cattle) is hard, since it's a single application where all the functionality is rolled into one piece of software.
+Still, the ability to provision an instance of PxWeb (with all it's functionality), by using containers is very easy, and will make it a lot easier to test the solution, without having to install it on a server.

+#### Next steps

+PxWeb could be split up into more discrete funcitonal pieces that would make it easier to take advantage of modern cloud based infrastructure.